Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 |---|---|

-Together with Akseki, İbradı is among Antalya’s most affordable districts.
-The increase in rural tourism and eco-tourism demand makes this district attractive to those who notice it early.
+İbradı, along with Akseki, is among Antalya's most affordable districts.
+The increase in demand for rural tourism and eco-tourism makes this district attractive to those who notice it at an early stage.

 📍 Korkuteli